Senozoid/ZC1-handbook/README.md

 ![banner](Handbook/Handbook_files/banner.png)
   \
-Certain ISPs (like Jio) block _raw.githubusercontent.com_ for some reason.
-This causes repository images to not load.
-If you have that problem, use a different ISP, or use a VPN to bypass the block.
-If you can see the banner above, you don't have that problem.
+This handbook contains, and frequently relies on, images.
+Certain ISPs (like Jio) prevent repository images from loading on GitHub.
+If you can see the banner above, you don't have this problem.
+If you do have this problem, you can download the handbook and view it offline.
+If you don't wish to download the handbook, you can use a VPN to bypass the block, or you can simply connect through a different ISP.

 # Table of Contents